trozware/troz.net-2025/src/post/2025/eleventy.md

 After that, I spent 3 - 4 hours talking to the AI, tweaking the styles and getting the layout just right.
 It was fascinating.
 I felt like a designer leaning over the shoulder of a CSS expert, although a real-life expert would have become quickly exasperated by my demands!

 At times, I would ask it to revert the previous change and try something different.
-Other times i would accept the changes but ask for a modification.
+Other times I would accept the changes but ask for a modification.

 At one point it got a bit cheeky about my existing code: